Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

 - contains() method: returns true if the given value exists in the tree, otherwise returns false
 - get_max() method: returns the maximum value in a binary tree, it has no arguments, it's called by an instance of a binaryTree class .
 - breadth_first function: returns a list with the items of a tree after dequeuing them from a queue of the tree nodes that were added to it before
+- tree_fizz_buzz function: takes a binary tree as an input and replaces the node value with 'fizz' if the node's value is divisible by 3, 'buzz' if it's divisible by 5, and fizzbuzz if it's divisible by both, if none it replaces it with the number as a string, it returns a new binary tree with the values modified according to the mentioned fizz buzz pattern.